MOONLAPSED/COGNIC/README.md

    - Dependency injection provides flexibility [[Dependency Injection]]
    - Testability through isolated components [[Testing]]
    - Design focused on domain model not framework [[Domain Driven Design]]
+   - Zettelkasten - cognitive amd i/o architecture

+Zettelkasten
+	 - Note-taking and knowledge management system
+	 - Aid in the organization and retrieval of information through interconnected notes
+	 - Each note represents a discrete piece of knowledge, concept, or idea, is given a unique identifier
+	 - Identifiers are denoted by the '#' symbol, tags, or string identifiers enclosed in double brackets [['double bracketed']].
+	 - To facilitate cross-referencing, back-propagation, and linking utilize a graph-type object with elements and edges between elements.

 Constraints

    - Scope limited to text files and Markdown [[Plain Text]]